 For animal trapping and removal, and repair of animal damage, contact Critter Control.
 Their certified specialists are the most degreed wildlife specialists in the industry, who provide assistance in the following St. Louis neighborhoods.

-Niche has named Clayton the #1 Best Place to Live in the St. Louis Area.
+Clayton is the #1 Best Place to Live in the St. Louis Area according to Niche.
 It is comprised of a mix of architectural styles that range from high rises and townhouses to Tudor homes, modern mansions, and renovated farmhouses.
-With top schools, lots of community parks, the St. Louis Zoo, and plenty of restaurants, Clayton's population is predominately young professionals.
+With top schools, lots of community parks, the St. Louis Zoo, and plenty of restaurants, Clayton’s population is predominately young professionals.

 Olivette is a family neighborhood where most residents own their homes and the streets are lined with mature trees.
 Also close to downtown, Olivette offers residents lots of family-friendly activities like parks and playgrounds.
 Stacy Park is a 35-acre stretch of land with winding walking paths around a reservoir, a prairie garden, a playground, an outdoor BBQ area, multi-purpose sports fields, and a basketball court.